-The RM24C128AF device contains a specialized OTP Security Register that can be used for purposes such as unique device serialization or locked key storage.
+The RM24C64AF device contains a specialized OTP security register that can be used for purposes such as unique device serialization or locked key storage.
 The OTP register is organized as follows:

-- The register is comprised of a total of 128 bytes that is divided into two portions. - The first 64 bytes (byte locations 0 through 63) of the Security Register are allocated as an One-Time Programmable space. - The first 63 bytes (byte locations 0 through 62) can be programmed (but not erased) in any order as long as byte 63 is not programmed. - Once byte 63 is programmed to any value (including 0xFF), the OTP register is locked, and no further programming operations are allowed. - The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Boya.
+- The register is comprised of a total of 128 bytes divided into two portions. - The first 64 bytes (byte locations 0 through 63) are allocated as an One-Time Programmable space. - The first 63 bytes (byte locations 0 through 62) can be programmed (but not erased) in any order as long as byte 63 is not programmed. - Once byte 63 is programmed to any value (including 0xFF), the OTP register is locked, and no further programming operations are allowed. - The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Boya.
 The factory programmed data is fixed and cannot be changed.